Flag of Sabah: Symbolism

-First Sabah state flag (1963–1982)
+First Sabah state flag (1963–1981)

 On 31 August 1963, Sabah adopted a four-striped flag (red over white over yellow over blue) with a green canton and a brown mountain – symbol of Mount Kinabalu.
-The green canton represents the State’s young land and forests, while Mount Kinabalu brown in colour represents the people’s unity.
-The red stripe represents courage and the willingness to sacrifice for the country, white represents purity, yellow represents state’s riches and blue represents peace and happiness.
+It was designed by Idris Echin, a Land and Survey Department architect who hailed from Jesselton (now Kota Kinabalu).
+The green canton represents the State's young land and forests, while Mount Kinabalu brown in colour represents the people's unity.
+The red stripe represents courage and the willingness to sacrifice for the country, white represents purity, yellow represents state's riches and blue represents peace and happiness.

 Second Sabah state flag (1982–1988)

-The second flag design was created in 1981 by the Sabah People's United Front Party (BERJAYA) state government.
-It was formally adopted on 1 January 1982.
+The second flag design was created in 1981 by the Sabah People's United Front Party (BERJAYA)-led state government, and was formally adopted on 1 January 1982, the day Peninsular Malaysia aligned its time with that of Sabah and Sarawak to create a unified Malaysia Standard Time.
 It had a completely different design from the previous one: blue over white with a red triangle on the hoist.
 It is similar to the Trisakti flag used by the neighbouring state of Sarawak until 31 August 1988, which was red over white with a blue triangle on the hoist.

-This flag should not be confused with the Flag of the Czech Republic and the Flag of the Philippines.
+The state government explained that red represents courage and aspiration, blue stands for peace and progress and white for sincerity and truth.
+The change was made reportedly because the Mount Kinabalu was also the symbol of the United Sabah National Organisation.
+The decision to exclude Mount Kinabalu from the flag at that time did not enjoy support from majority of the Sabah populace.